1:20PM – 2:35PM

 GOVERNMENT PROGRAMS TO BENEFIT YOUR NEIGHBORHOOD

 Many city, county, regional, and other government programs exist that can help Neighborhood Councils with community improvement projects, accessing city services, and more!
-This session will provide attendees with an introduction to a variety of topics including a behind-the-scenes look at myLA311, air pollution mitigation programs at the South Coast Air Quality Management District (AQMD), upcoming jobs available from the Census Bureau, and more!
+This session will provide attendees with an introduction to a variety of topics including a behind-the-scenes look at MyLA311, upcoming jobs available from the Census Bureau, Emergency Preparedness programs, DWP programs, and more!

 GIVING REAL POWER TO NEIGHBORHOOD COUNCILS: WHAT WOULD IT BE?